 For the comfort and enjoyment of everyone, our community is expected to follow our Community Guidelines.

 Getting Started Quickly

 You do not need to be logged in to view the discussions in our travel forum.
 Pick a message board to read and browse away at your leisure.

-To start a new topic or post on an existing topic, you'll need to take a quick second to set up an account.
+To start a new topic or reply to an existing topic, you'll need to take a minute or two to set up an account.
 Here's how to get started:

 - Register for a new account.

-- Verify your new account: Once you've registered, you'll get an email with a verification link — click the link, and you're all set.
+- Verify your new account: Once you've registered, you'll get an email with a verification link — click the link, and you're account is all set.

-- Select a message board from our forum homepage.
-From there, you can start a new topic of conversation or view an existing topic and add your reply.
+- Finally, to start posting to our forum, select a message board from our forum homepage.
+Once selected, you can start a new topic of conversation or view an existing topic and add your reply.

 If you need more information, read on!